DanielHara/forex-on-whatsapp/README.md

 python3 run_jobs.py
 ```

-I am still working to dockerize the whole application, also to schedule the Whatsapp sending task, and am looking forward to deploy a demo of it on AWS.
+I am still studying some options to schedule the Whatsapp sending task using Docker, and am looking forward to deploy a demo of it on AWS.
 I will also write some nice forms with React for the end user to interact with.

 Enjoy!